trevorkirpaul/storybook-feedback/README.md

     storageBucket: '',
     messagingSenderId: '',
   },
+  mongoConfig: {
+    id: '',
+  },
 })
 ```

-> You can find the values necessary by visiting your Firebase console.
+> You can find the values necessary by visiting your Firebase/ Mongo console.

 ## Screenshots